-- voluntarily reduce their allocation.
-Any underspend will be returned to the central pot to be redistributed within GM. - 4.13 Where this is the case for grant providers, this will not impact on your grant allocation for 2024/25, subject to the grant provider not being at stage 2, 3 or 4 of the Performance Management Framework outlined below.
-Should your underspend position continue year on year, GMCA reserves the right to review future allocations. - 4.14 In addition, if at the Performance Monitoring points set out above, we have evidence that you will not deliver in full, we may reduce it to a level that is line with your actual in-year delivery.
-Any underspend will be returned to the central pot to be redistributed within GM. - 4.15 The risk-based criteria will be defined prior to the 1st August 2023, and may include the following considerations (these are not exhaustive and are subject to change): - Consistently strong progress in line with your profiled delivery at key monitoring points; - Achievement Rates are consistently equal to or above national rates; - Ability to respond to GMCA's strategic skills priorities; - A good track record, including accuracy of forecasts you have provided at key monitoring points (see paragraphs 4.9 to 4.15 and 4.17 onwards). - You are not at Level 2, 3 or 4 of GMCA's Performance Management Framework: - You are not under notice for an inadequate inspection result or financial control; - You are not under a notice to improve, additional conditions of funding or additional contractual obligations in relation to minimum quality standards for 19+ education and training.
+- 4.14 Where this is the case for grant providers, this will not impact on your grant allocation for 2024/25, subject to the grant provider not being at stage 2, 3 or 4 of the Performance Management Framework outlined below.
+Should your underspend position continue year on year, GMCA reserves the right to review future allocations. - 4.15 In addition, if at the Performance Monitoring points set out above, we have evidence that you will not deliver in full, we may reduce it to a level that is line with your actual in-year delivery.
+Any underspend will be returned to the central pot to be redistributed within GM. - 4.16 The risk-based criteria will be defined prior to the 1st August 2023, and may include the following considerations (these are not exhaustive and are subject to change): - Consistently strong progress in line with your profiled delivery at key monitoring points; - Achievement Rates are consistently equal to or above national rates; - Ability to respond to GMCA's strategic skills priorities; - A good track record, including accuracy of forecasts you have provided at key monitoring points (see paragraphs 4.9 to 4.15 and 4.17 onwards). - You are not at Level 2, 3 or 4 of GMCA's Performance Management Framework; - You are not under notice for an inadequate inspection result or financial control;

+You are not under a notice to improve, additional conditions of funding or additional contractual obligations in relation to minimum quality standards for 19+ education and training.